Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market

 \subsection{Shift--Share Decomposition of Employment}

-To better understand the determinants of the change in the shares of female employment, we adopt a revised version of \citeapos{olivetti2016} shift-share decomposition\footnote{Unlike the original paper that uses the number of worked hours, we use the employment shares. \citet{razzu2020} present an extension of \citeapos{olivetti2016} decomposition considering the role of changing types of employment within industry sectors according to education from 1971 to 2016 in the UK.}.
-The growth of female employment share is decomposed into a first component that captures the change in the total \emph{employment share} of the sector (\emph{between component}), and a second component reflects changes in \emph{gender composition} within the sector (\emph{within component}):
+This section provides a descriptive picture of gender trends in employment in male-and-female-dominated sectors.
+We adopt a revised version of \citeapos{olivetti2016} shift-share decomposition.\footnote{Unlike the original paper that uses the number of worked hours, we use the employment shares. \citet{razzu2020} present an extension of \citeapos{olivetti2016} decomposition considering the role of changing types of employment within industry sectors according to education from 1971 to 2016 in the UK.}

+In our analysis, the growth of female employment share is decomposed into (i) the change in the total \emph{employment share} of the sector (\emph{between component}), and (ii) the change in \emph{gender composition} within the sector (\emph{within component}):